Quebec driver sentenced to 8 months after swerving to avoid ducks caused fatal collision

 The victim's mother, Lynda Gagné, told the court about the "cruel" absence in her life following the death of her son.

-"Clearly, no amount of punishment can replace this loss, nor erase these wounds," wrote Superior Court Justice Marc-André Blanchard in his sentencing judgment.
+"Clearly, no amount of punishment can replace this loss, nor erase these wounds," wrote Superior Court Justice Marc-André Blanchard in his sentencing judgment issued on Monday.

 The collision was the result of a "dangerous manoeuvre with extraordinary recklessness" rather than an intentional act, according to the ruling.